 Because of this, it is necessary for organizations operating in this space to provide a truly personalized customer experience to help differentiate themselves from competitors.
 In order to improve this experience, many retailers have sought out to achieve a 360-degree view of their customers.
 In doing so, retailers give themselves the ability to create a better overall shopping experience through customized interactions and offerings while at the same time, improving operational efficiency.
 Although achieving a 360-degree view of customers isn’t a new concept by any stretch, retail organizations are still struggling to achieve this critical feat from a data management perspective.

 Benefits of a 360-Degree view

 Over the past few years, consumers have increasingly shifted towards ease of browsing and buying.
-This sentiment was only further intensified during COVID.
+This sentiment was only further intensified during the COVID-19 pandemic.
 This trend has pushed retailers to realize that they aren’t just in the business of selling their product(s), they are now expected to provide highly personalized customer experiences.
-Big data can help these organizations accomplish this objective by aiding in better understanding of emerging technologies, products, trends and price parity as it pertains to the consumer journey and seamlessly applying this information across all channels.
+Big data can help these organizations accomplish this objective by helping in better understanding emerging technologies, products, trends and price parity as it pertains to the consumer journey and seamlessly applying this information across all channels.

 Here are just a few benefits retail organizations can expect by achieving a 360-degree view of their customers:

 - Integrate omnichannel (eCommerce, Point of Purchase, etc.)